tzaffi/viz.js/README.md

+# AWS Security Groups Visualization

+I really ought to break the `./aws` project out on its own.
+But I was inspired by this project (thank you [mdaines](https://github.com/mdaines) ) and stuck my work inside.

+See [the AWS REAMDE](./aws/READMEM.md) for more details.

 # Viz.js

 This project is a Makefile for building Graphviz with Emscripten and a simple wrapper for using it in the browser.